This blog contains the most recent articles from this web site.

 When it comes to culture, we have to question everything.
 If we end up deciding it’s a good thing, then OK, but let’s be real about our Christianity and ask the questions.

 It certainly wasn’t in December.
 There definitely was no pine tree there, with or without decorations and candles.
-If the gifts are based on the gifts the magicians gave Jesus, then why do we give them to each other and not give gifts to Jesus every year, especially if it’s his birthday?
+If the gifts are based on the gifts the magicians gave Yeshua, then why do we give them to each other and not give gifts to Yeshua every year, especially if it’s his birthday?
 Would you come to my birthday party and bring a gift for yourself and not one for me?

 There is more information in this article Traditions about where Christmas came from and why it was a week before the end of the year.
-But in reality it is a man made tradition which reinforces the stereotype of Jesus as a baby and fuels consumerism.
+But in reality it is a man made tradition which reinforces the stereotype of Yeshua as a baby and fuels consumerism.

 I can completely understand parents celebrating the birth of their child.
 Once, when they’re born.
 But why do we keep doing that every year?
 Where did this come from?
 Have people always done this?